SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

         * _Each state depended on the other.
 The well being of the state justified whatever means were employed to further it.
 The national interest supplanted the medival notion of a universal morality._
             * Balance of power became dominant
             * INFERENCE: more sensible government
+            * "Depended on reason and ability to assess power relationships"
                 * France!
                     * CLAIM: lost the most by the boom of the Holy Roman Empire
                         * Near-death of HRE would allow France to expand eastwards
                         * Cardinal de Richelieu
                             * "Father of the modern state system"
                             * Proposed and practiced Raison d'etat for France
                     * Counter-reformation
                         * HRE trying to revive Catholic universality + stamp out protenstaism
                         * Lead to Thirty Years' War => 1618
                             * Danish and Swedish armies cut into Germany
                             * French army joined in too
                             * Devistated central Europe + lost Germany a theird of its population
                         * And then… our good friend Richelieu instituted Raison d'etat
                             * France was surrounded by HRE
                             * All others loyal to HRE
                             * Hence, the Cardinal disregarded the fact that he is the Cardinal, and instituted this idea => State > Religion
                             * Sided with the Protestants

                             CLAIM:

                           > Had the Habsburg emperors played according to the same rules or understood the emerging world of _raison d'etat,_ they would have seen how well placed they were to achieve what Richelieu feared most-the pre-eminence of Austria and the emergence of the Holy Roman Empire as the dominant power on the Continent

                   * HRE Emperor Ferdinand II
                       * Practiced the opposite of *raison d'etat*, which means religion + morality > state interest
                       * Refused to treaty with the Muslim Turks/Protestant Swedes
                       * Less concerned with the Empire's welfare than that of the will of god
                       * "The state existed to serve religion … for Ferdinand"
                       * Richelieu is secular as minister, while salvation is only a personal objective => conflict with Ferdinand
                       * To Richelieu, "the state has no immorality" => acting on the state means must act now or never
                       * CLAIM: HRE would have expanded more if they agreed to work with the protestants who were totally fine with HRE dominating politcally
                       * Edict of reinstatution
                           * Demanded land taken by protestants since 1555 be returned
                   * Richelieu subsidized the Protestant German fight against HRE
                       * Unique and novel secular support (especially because Richelieu himself is a Catholic)
                       * In the French national interest => prevented HRE encirclement of France
-      *